mliew21396/remote-work-u3/week-7/README.md

 10. [Accountability Group](accountability-group.md)
 11. [BONUS Ideas](BONUS) *Optional*

-Note: There are no bonus challenges this week.
-Look to previous bonus challenges for additional work, or go crazy with the optional release in the solo challenge or check out a book or two on JavaScript.

 This week you'll want to request feedback on Twitter using the hashtag **#DBCU3W7.** Only other DBC students can actually see your repositories because they are private.